mattsemar/dsp-personal-logistics/readme.md

 #### Manually

-Extract the archive file and drag `PersonalLogistics.dll` into the `BepInEx/plugins` directory.
+Extract the archive file and drag `PersonalLogistics.dll` and `pls` into the `BepInEx/plugins` directory.

 #### Mod manager